-- ▶ Disconnect the product from the power supply by switching off all power supplies at all poles (electrical partition with a contact gap of at least 3 mm, e.g. fuse or circuit breaker). - Secure against being switched back on again. - Check that there is no voltage.
+- Unplug the mains plug. - ➤ Or disconnect the product from the power supply by switching off all power supplies (electrical partition with a contact gap of at least 3 mm, e.g. fuse or circuit breaker). - Secure against being switched back on again. - Wait for at least 3 minutes until the capacitors have discharged. - Check that there is no voltage.